Corum L’Épargne: sports marketing and gamification to boost brand awareness

 A game mini-site to optimise your sports marketing

-CORUM L’Épargne also used Playable Marketing to reaffirm its commitment to sport.
-As a reminder, the company supports 21 athletes in various disciplines, from fencing and climbing to judo and Formula 2 racing.
+CORUM L’Épargne has also used Playable Marketing to engage its audience and reaffirm its commitment to sport.
+As a reminder, the company supports 21 athletes in a wide vartiety of disciplines, from fencing and climbing to judo and Formula 2 racing.

-As sport is a lever for reaching a wide audience, the company combined sports marketing to gamification strategy.
-To this end, it has launched a site with six mini sports games allowing users to discover the athletes supported by the brand.
+As sport is a powerful lever for reaching a wide audience, but also for engaging its public and uniting them around strong values, the company has combined its sports marketing to its gamification strategy.
+To this end, it has launched a site with six mini sports games allowing users to discover six of the athletes supported by the brand.

-This experience enabled CORUM to bring participants into the sporting world while maximising the time spent with the brand.
+This immersive experience enabled CORUM to bring participants into the sporting world of its athletes, while maximising the time spent with brand.

 corum l'épargne gamification sport